requarks/wiki-docs/install/awsecs.md

 # Parameters

 We're going to store our database password in Systems Manager Parameter Store.
-General wisedom is to use Secrets Manager to store passwords, but you get the same security for free with Secure Strings in Paramater Store.
+General wisdom is to use Secrets Manager to store passwords, but you get the same security for free with Secure Strings in Parameter Store.

 1. Navigate to **Systems Manager**
-1. Under **Parameter Store**, select **Create parmeter**
+1. Under **Parameter Store**, select **Create parameter**
 1. Complete the fields:
 	- Name:
 	- Tier: Standard